-- 4.3 Our reviews this year and in prior years provide enough evidence that the Devon Pension Fund and Peninsula Pensions have suitable governance arrangements in place to mitigate exposure to identified risks.
+- 4.3 Our reviews this year and in prior years provide sufficient evidence that the Devon Pension Fund and Peninsula Pensions have suitable governance arrangements in place to mitigate exposure to identified risks.
 Good working practices are in place to meet statutory requirements.
-The Investment and Pension Fund Committee are kept well informed, concerning the Fund's value and the allocation of assets, and are updated regarding the LGPS Governance scheme. - 4.4 We identified some areas where controls could be improved, and actions were agreed with management.
-Executive summaries from our work are shown in Appendix A. - 4.5 We note that Devon Pension Fund management take regular Actions and Recommendation Tracker reports to the Board, with reference to an Audit Action Log created to track progress and completion of audit actions including a log of actions requested by the Board. - 4.6 Devon Audit Partnership also maintain records of progress against agreed actions.
+The Investment and Pension Fund Committee are kept well informed, concerning the Fund's value and the allocation of assets, and are updated regarding the LGPS Governance scheme. - 4.4 We identified some areas where controls could be improved and actions were agreed with management.
+Executive summaries from our work are shown in Appendix A. - 4.5 We note that Devon Pension Fund management take regular reports to the Devon Pension Board with an Audit Action Log created to track progress and completion of audit actions including a log of actions requested by the Board. - 4.6 Devon Audit Partnership also maintain records of progress against agreed actions. - 4.7 Definitions of assignment assurance opinions are shown in Appendix B.